usoni01/take-home-engineering-challenge/README.md

 Your REST service should make it possible to:

-- add a new food truck
+- Add a new food truck.
 - retrieve a food truck based on the `locationid` field
 - get all food trucks for a given `block`